Ernesto D'Alessio: Life

 D'Alessio was born in Mexico City in 1977.
 He is son of Mexican singer and actress Lupita D'Alessio and the singer and actor Jorge Vargas.
-He has one older brother Jorge Francisco (deceased) and a younger brother, two younger half-sisters of the second marriage of his father, and a younger half-brother of the fifth marriage of his mother.
+He has one older brother Jorge D'Alessio and a younger brother, two younger half-sisters of the second marriage of his father, and a younger half-brother of the fifth marriage of his mother.

 In 1990 he debuted as an actor.
 In 1997 he starred in telenovela El alma no tiene color.
 In 1999 he played as Mateo in DKDA: Sueños de juventud.
 In 2005 he starred in Contra viento y marea as the main antagonist.

 In 2006 he participated in a reality show Cantando por un sueño and finished in 3rd place.
 The same year he participated in another reality show, Reyes de la canción and finished in 2nd place.

 In the 2018 general election he was elected to the Chamber of Deputies to represent Nuevo León's 8th district for the Social Encounter Party (PES).